Royal Preston Hospital

 The Royal Preston Hospital or RPH, is an acute general hospital in Preston, Lancashire, England.
 It is managed by the Lancashire Teaching Hospitals NHS Foundation Trust.

 History

+1975–2000

 The hospital was built in stages between 1975 and 1983; it was officially opened by the Princess of Wales on 1 June 1983.

 Further expansion took place to accommodate services transferred from the Preston Royal Infirmary, which closed in 1990, and the Sharoe Green Hospital which closed in 1992.
 A new children's unit was added in 1994 and a dedicated day case surgery unit was completed in 1996.

+2000–present

-Those reported to have died at the hospital include the 6th Duke of Westminster who died on 9 August 2016, after suffering a heart attack at his Abbeystead estate.
+On 9 August 2016, the 6th Duke of Westminster died in Royal Preston Hospital after suffering a heart attack at his Abbeystead estate.

+In June 2023 the hospital received the UK's first lung cancer imager.

+In November 2023 the hospital was inspected by the Care Quality Commission which graded the hospital as "Requires improvement" in three out of five categories.
+Lancashire Teaching Hospitals NHS Foundation Trust responded to the report stating that the COVID-19 backlog was responsible for a number of their ratings falling below the previous levels.

+A new extension to the hospital was also announced in the same month, to provide additional services for Day-of-Surgery Admissions patients.

+New Preston Hospital

+In May 2023, it was announced that a new hospital intended to replace Royal Preston will be built in 2030.
+The new hospital facility will be on a different site to the existing location.